vendasta/content-style-guide/05-content-types.md

 layout: page
 ---

-Content at MailChimp takes many forms.
+Content at Vendasta takes many forms.
 Here’s a rundown of the types of content we most often write, the functions they serve, and the teams that handle them.

 ## Short